About TrembelingArt

 Hi, I’m Marilyn!

-I am an artist and blogger hoping to inspire and motivate with art and words.
+I am an artist and blogger who hopes to inspire and motivate with art and words.
 In 2013, after being diagnosed with Parkinson’s Disease, I began painting and creating art.
-My background is in business and finance, but doing the stressful 9 to 5 grind became too difficult.
+My background is in business and finance, but doing the stressful 9-to-5 grind became too difficult.
 Art became therapy for me.

 I grew up in Newfoundland, Canada, a small island jutting out into the North Atlantic.
 I was surrounded by beautifully dramatic landscapes and a laid-back, simpler way of life that inspired numerous artists over the years.